ME.ET Instruments and Protocols

 Download the instruments: Department Interview / Instructor survey / ME.ET non-mathematics items (see explanation below)/ IRB Forms (links below)

 Mathematics department interview.
-Within three target sites -- Michigan, New York City, and South Carolina -- the project is surveying all mathematics departments in 4-year institutions that certify teachers in undergraduate programs.
-Our aim is to interview the mathematics deprtment chair or someone he or she designates as knowledgeable about the courses offered to prospective teachers.
-We are learningwhat courses they offer, who teaches them, what kinds of students are enrolled in the courses (e.g., prospective teachers only or general student population) and other data such as class size, textbook(s) used, common syllabi and exams, and topics covered.
+At selected 4-year institutions in four sites -- Georgia, Michigan, New York City, and South Carolina -- the project surveyed mathematics departments that certify teachers in undergraduate programs.
+We interviewed the mathematics department chair or someone he or she designated as knowledgeable about the courses offered to prospective teachers.
+Our interview covered what courses they offer, who teaches them, what kinds of students are enrolled in the courses (e.g., prospective teachers only or general student population) and other data such as class size, textbook(s) used, common syllabi and exams, and topics covered.
 The department survey identifies all instructors of these courses to construct the sampling frame for the instructor survey, as well as gathering basic demographic information about instructors.
+We attempted to contact all such institutions in South Carolina and Michigan, and selected institutions in Georgia and South Carolina.

 Instructor survey

-Instructors are being surveyed to learn what and how they teach, including overall content of the course and measures of opportunities to learn in three focal topics -- fractions, multiplication, and reasoning and proof.
-Instructors are asked to indicate their primary and secondary goals for a detailed list of topics in the general categories of number and operations.
-We gather additional demographic information from instructors to learn more about who teaches these classes.
+Instructors were surveyed to learn what and how they teach, including overall content of the course and measures of opportunities to learn in three focal topics -- fractions, multiplication, and reasoning and proof.
+Instructors were asked to indicate their primary and secondary goals for each of a detailed list of topics in the general categories of number and operations.
+We gathered additional demographic information from instructors to learn more about who teaches these classes.

 Student (prospective elementary teacher) assessment

-A sample of students (prospective elementary teachers) enrolled in classes at certifying institutions are being surveyed to assess their mathematical knowledge after completing their mathematics courses.
+A sample of students (prospective elementary teachers) enrolled in classes at certifying institutions were surveyed to assess their mathematical knowledge before and after completing the mathematics course with a primary focus on number and operations.
 The assessment consists of two different forms in four versions to give a pre- and post- test for each participating section.
 The pre-tests consist of 18 mathematics items on two forms with 6 that are common to both forms; a set of questions about attitudes and beliefs; and a set of demographic questions.
 The post-tests are in two forms with 12 mathematics items identical to the pre-test items without the set of common items.
 The post-test does not include attitudes and beliefs questions, but we do include the demographic section in case there are students taking the post-test who did not complete the pre-test.
+Students take two different forms with not items repeated for the pre- and post- tests.

 The mathematics items in the assessments are from the Learning Mathematics for Teaching (LMT) project and are not available for public release.
 We include here a link to the public release items from the LMT project.
 The other sections of ME.ET forms -- attitudes and beliefs, and demographics -- are available for download.